jdsimard/py-linear-DAEs/README.md

 # Basic Usage

+To use, import the 'linear_daes' directory in the repository root.

 Create system matrices as ndarrays of dimension 2 in numpy, then you can create a system object
 ```
 import numpy as np